avaneev/prvhash/README.md

 exhibits state collision statistics: on fully random `msgw` input it is adequate for 16-bit, and excellent for 64-bit variables (5.47^-18 percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
-On sparse `msgw` input, this system may exhibit local correlations between adjacent words if the initial state of the system has little or zero information.
+On very sparse `msgw` input (in the order of 1 bit per 80), this system may exhibit local correlations between adjacent bits if the initial state of the system has little or zero information.
+To further decrease state change collisions between `lcg` and `Seed` on entropy input, the byte-reversal should be implemented as bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the